Indigenous Learning Series

 Our Cultural Centre

-Most of the courses in the Indigenous Learning Series are offered at our Cultural Centre (Canada Room), located at 111 Sussex Drive in Ottawa.
+Indigenous Learning courses delivered in person are offered at our Cultural Centre (Canada Room), located at 111 Sussex Drive in Ottawa.

 Connect with us